On 29 January 2019 at Nieuwspoort, Lady Sohair A. Salam Saber was announced as the President of The Hague Institute for Global Justice.

 “In our world, everything is interconnected.
 Development without peace is impossible.
 Peace without justice is untenable.
 And justice without development is no use to anyone”

 I firmly believe that the Institute is one of the leading embodiments of the government efforts and promoting, maintaining and supporting global justice and order.
 By acknowledging this reality, I think it is safe to say that the institute – which we all gather for here today – is an institute that represents ideals of the people of the world and of the unequivocal Dutch society.
 I would be amiss if I did not express the pride that I feel in being entrusted with this magnificent responsibility.

-In my personal life and professional life, naturally, I endeavor to reflect these principles that we as Jordanian people hold dear.
+In my personal life and professional life, naturally, I endeavor to reflect these principles that I hold dear.
 Motivated by these honorable commitments, I have advised sovereigns, collaborated with State leaders, assisted NGOs, and promoted social, economic and political development in their various facets across the globe

 My work and my philanthropy have taken me from the United States to Africa, from the Middle East to Australia and many more.
 I have seen cultures and governments interact in harmony and in conflict.
 I have seen globalization and nationalism.
 I have witnessed the pursuit of justice and the fight against injustice.

-Today, I am sure many of you have a sense of curiosity towards the future of the Institute, it’s aims, objectives and wellbeing.
-I can not say what the future holds, but I can say that we are not a product of the past and have no doubt that those who have stood by the survival of the legacy of the Institute and myself will exert all efforts utilize all opportunities and fulfil the principles that the Institute was founded on, and for.
+And I have no doubt that those who have stood by the survival of the legacy of the Institute and myself will exert all efforts utilize all opportunities and fulfill the principles that the Institute was founded on, and for.